EyesFirst/eyesfirst/README.md

 For more information about EyesFirst, please check out our website at http://eyesfirst.github.io/ .

-EyesFirst is currently split into three separate parts:
+EyesFirst is currently split into four separate parts:

  * DORI
+ * The new Clinical Decision Support User Interface
  * The EyesFirst retinal image classifier
  * The EyesFirst image processor

-The three parts relate to one another, although conceptually DORI and the EyesFirst classifier can be used on their own.
+The four parts relate to one another, although conceptually DORI, the new clinical decision support user interface, and the EyesFirst classifier can each be used on their own.

 The EyesFirst classifier is a MATLAB program that runs through a number of statistical analysis to determine various features of a retinal image.
 It is